Ahmad Ullah Maizbhandari: Tariqah-e-Maizbhandaria

-A research report prepared by the Migration Review Tribunal (MRT) and Refugee Review Tribunal (RRT) of Australia reported that the Sufi order of Maizbhandaria today has over ten million followers.
-Saifuddin Ahmad Maizbhandari is the order's current leader.
+An August 2008 research report by the Migration Review Tribunal (MRT) and Refugee Review Tribunal (RRT) of Australia reported that the Sufi order of Maizbhandaria had over ten million followers.
+Syed Emdadul Hoque Maizbhandari is the order's current leader.

 According to German scholar Hans Harder, the order based in Maizbhandar "is a powerful religious institution whose very popularity and influence defy any notions of marginality.
 It has been able to draw adherents from all sections of society, including the urban middle class, and have managed to assert their perspective on Islam vis-à-vis pressure from reformist quarters while keeping in touch with the religious mainstream in Bengal".
 In terms of literature, there has been "a sizeable textual output from within the movement since the beginning of the twentieth century, including hagiographies and theological treaties, in the form of monographs, leaflets and journals".

 The order is known for its gatherings for spiritual listening and devotional music, which are important in Bengali Sufi traditions.
 There are over 10,000 such songs, transmitted orally at first but now on CD and video, and they have come to form their own distinct genre of music in Bangladesh.